Amazon QuickSight Service Level Agreement

 - An “Error” is any Request that returns a 500 or 503 error code.

 - “Monthly Uptime Percentage” for a given AWS region is calculated for a monthly billing cycle as the average of the Availability for all 5-minute intervals in the monthly billing cycle.
-Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any QuickSight SLA Exclusion.
+Monthly Uptime Percentage measurements exclude downtime resulting directly or indirectly from any QuickSight SLA Exclusions.

 - A “Request” is a website page load of QuickSight resources (analyses and dashboards) or invocation of QuickSight API by directly calling the GetDashboardEmbedUrl API.